-For the better part of the 20th century, working on cutting-edge research at places like Bell Labs, HP Labs, or Xerox Parc was a great way to meet these goals.
+For the better part of the 20th century, working on the cutting-edge of science and engineering at places like Bell Labs, HP Labs, or Xerox Parc was a great way to meet these goals.

-The long list of breakthroughs first made in these labs produced some of the most defining technologies of the modern era, including the computer transistor, communication satellites, solar cell arrays, LED displays, lasers, and the cellular phone, to name a few.
+The long list of breakthroughs first made in those labs produced many defining technologies of the modern era, including notably computer chip transistors, communication satellites, solar cell arrays, lasers, LED displays, and cellular phones, to name a few.

 Yet despite this incredible track record of invention, the companies that pioneered these breakthroughs never truly capitalized on their monumental achievements.

 Today, it doesn’t even surprise anyone to know that large technology companies have all but abandoned end-to-end research from lab to market, preferring to pay top dollar instead for innovations coming from without.

-Indeed, far from delivering the cornucopia these companies once promised, the growing mountain of cash they’ve piled leads us to suspect that the path forward is fraught with more stagnation.
+Indeed, far from delivering the cornucopia that these companies once promised, the growing mountain of cash they are busy piling leads us to suspect that the path forward is fraught with more stagnation.

 Despite their record profits, it would be inconceivable for most publicly-listed technology companies today to announce that they’re pursuing research on highly speculative new technologies that may not find commercial use for at least a decade, and we see no signs to suggest that this trend will change anytime soon, we believe that it casts serious doubts on the long-term health of science and technology innovation.↩︎

 Large numbers.
 Small problems.

 The story goes in Silicon Valley that a never-ending stream of startups, scaling rapidly from small beginnings, can eventually take care of the world’s biggest problems.

-Yet, while startups may seem capable of anything in theory, things are different in practice, where all but the most cavalier founders know, in practice, to stay clear of complex problems with lots of moving parts.
+Yet, while startups may seem capable of anything in theory, things are different in practice, where all but the most cavalier founders know to stay clear of complex problems with lots of moving parts.

 Although startups can excel at innovation using existing technology, that alone cannot make up for the growing lack of ambitiously large projects or of breakthrough invention and discovery.
 A health tracking app is no substitute for a cancer cure.